Hypothyroidism in Children

 Failure to grow and meet developmental milestones

-Call your doctor if your child shows any hypothyroidism symptoms.
+Call your health care provider if your child shows any hypothyroidism symptoms.
 Early diagnosis and treatment are important.

 Doctors typically take a medical history and do a physical exam.
 A simple blood test can let you know whether your child’s thyroid is functioning correctly.
 Imaging studies, such as a thyroid scan or ultrasound, might also be needed to diagnose the condition.